NBA salary cap: Rookie exception

+Second-round pick exception

+The 2023 CBA created the second-round pick exception which allows teams to sign their second-round draft picks for up to four years without counting against the cap until July 31 of the player's first season.

+The first second-round pick exception was executed by the Sacramento Kings when they signed No. 34 overall pick Colby Jones.

 Two-way contracts

 The 2017 CBA introduced two-way contracts between NBA teams and players in the NBA G League (formerly the D-League).
 Before the 2017 CBA, all D-League players were contracted directly with the league, and all D-League players could be called up by any NBA team, regardless of whether they were affiliated with the player's D-League team.
 Now, each NBA team can sign two players to contracts that allow them to assign the players to the G League without risk of being "poached" by another NBA team.
 The players signed to such deals benefit by receiving a considerably higher salary than other G League players while in that league, as well as earning a prorated share of the NBA minimum rookie salary for each day they are with their contracted NBA team.
 Salaries of two-way players are not included in salary cap calculations.
 Additionally, a team can convert a two-way contract to a standard NBA contract at any time, with the player's salary becoming the NBA minimum for the player's years of service, prorated from the time of the conversion; a converted contract also does not count in cap calculations.

+The 2023 CBA increased the number of two-way slots to three for each team.

 Exhibit 10

 Related to the two-way contract, and also introduced in the 2017 CBA, is an attachment to the standard NBA contract known as Exhibit 10.
 A contract that contains this attachment may be converted to a two-way contract at the team's option.
 Exhibit 10 can be used only in one-year, non-guaranteed contracts for the minimum NBA salary, with no bonuses except for an "Exhibit 10 bonus" of $5,000 to $50,000.
 The bonus is paid if the player is waived by his NBA team, signs with the G League, is assigned to that NBA team's G League affiliate, and remains with the affiliate at least 60 days.
 The bonus is not counted against the salary cap, but is counted in overall league salaries.
 Each NBA team is limited to six active contracts that contain Exhibit 10 at any given time.

+The 2023 CBA increased the maximum Exhibit 10 bonus to $75,000.